ProgramPals/GamePriceComparator.FE.react18/README.md

 git add .

 # 4.1. during commit, pre-commit git hook will be executed with Husky
+# 4.2. try to use git in console, otherwise hooks might not run
 git commit -m "commit message"

 # 5. push changes